ninabarzh/broomstick/content/posts/psyops.md

 Resilience scales.
 Support transparency laws, push for platform accountability, and demand government honesty.
 A society that is sceptical, informed, and vocal is harder to manipulate than a passive one.

-In short: the best defence is vigilance—critical thinking, literacy, dialogue, technical awareness, and civic action.
+In short: the best defence is vigilance, critical thinking, literacy, dialogue, technical awareness, and civic action.
 Not paranoia.
 Just good habits.

 ---

 Psychological operations are not magic, and influence is rarely absolute.
-The mechanics of persuasion—whether in wartime, election campaigns, or social media feeds—are grounded in predictable human psychology.
+The mechanics of persuasion, whether in wartime, election campaigns, or social media feeds, are grounded in predictable human psychology.
 Understanding them does not make one paranoid; it makes one literate.
 By recognising manipulation, questioning narratives, and engaging critically with information, citizens reclaim agency.
 Influence may be inevitable, but complicity is optional.
 Awareness, scepticism, and practical defences form the frontline of modern civic resilience.